Gjergj Arianiti: Revolt of 1432–36

 Arianit used the classic tactic of "Pulling the enemy in, preparing the trap and striking suddenly."
 Arianiti also destroyed a second army sent by Ali Beg, leaving hundreds dead in the valleys of Kuç all the way to Borsh.
 The failure of the second Ottoman expedition became known throughout Europe, which was used to hearing about Christian defeats in the East.
 The joyful states of Europe – Pope Eugene IV, Alfonso V, Emperor Sigsimund, Venice and Ragusa – promised aid.
 In his third battle (1434), in order to recapture Vlorë and Kanina, Arianiti used numbers, expediency and his tactics.
 Arianiti was known as the "protector of freedom" throughout the European kingdoms.
 During the Ottoman campaigns of 1435 and 1436 Ali Beg, together with Turakhan Beg, effected a partial submission of the Albanians, Arianiti retreated to the area of Skrapari and Tomorica, where he continued his war against the Ottoman Empire.
 Murad II felt compelled to tacitly grant him the area between Shkumbin and south of Vjosa river as his dominions and have a truce with him.

 1443–44

 In August 1443 Arianiti again rebelled against Ottomans, probably urged by pope Eugene IV or instigated by the news of defeat of Sihàb ed-Dîn Pasa.
 During the fall of 1443 and the winter of 1444 he led an army deep into Macedonia.
 During the same time, the Ottomans were routed at Niš and Skanderbeg deserted the Ottoman army and began another rebellion.
 Skanderbeg eventually allied with Gjergj Arianit and some other nobles from Albania and Zeta through the League of Lezhë.
-In May–July 1435 Bulgarian prince Fruzhin visited Albania and meat Arianiti the leaders of the revolt, on a secret diplomat mission of emperor Sigismund.
+In May–July 1435 Bulgarian prince Fruzhin visited Albania and met Arianiti the leaders of the revolt, on a secret diplomat mission of emperor Sigismund.